-- If you are unable to obtain a covered prescription drug in a timely manner within our service area because there is no network pharmacy within a reasonable driving distance that provides 24-hour service. - If you are trying to fill a prescription drug that is not regularly stocked at an accessible network retail or mail-order pharmacy (these prescription drugs include orphan drugs or other specialty pharmaceuticals). - If you are traveling outside the service area (within the United States) and run out of your medication, if you lose your medication, or if you become ill and cannot access a network pharmacy. - If you receive a Part D prescription drug, dispensed by an out-of-network institutional-based pharmacy, while you are in the emergency department, provider-based clinic, outpatient surgery, or other outpatient setting. - If you have not received your prescription during a state or federal disaster declaration or other public health emergency declaration in which you are evacuated or otherwise displaced from your service area or place of residence. - Out-of-network prescriptions may be limited to a 30-day supply of your drug.
+- If you are unable to obtain a covered prescription drug in a timely manner within our service area because there is no network pharmacy within a reasonable driving distance that provides 24-hour service. - If you are trying to fill a prescription drug that is not regularly stocked at an accessible network retail or mail-order pharmacy (these prescription drugs include orphan drugs or other specialty pharmaceuticals). - If you are traveling outside the service area (within the United States) and run out of your medication, if you lose your medication, or if you become ill and cannot access a network pharmacy. - If you receive a Part D prescription drug, dispensed by an out-of-network institutional-based pharmacy, while you are in the emergency department, provider-based clinic, outpatient surgery, or other outpatient setting. - If you have not received your prescription during a state or federal disaster declaration or other public health emergency declaration in which you are evacuated or otherwise displaced from your service area or place of residence. - A vaccine or drug administered in your doctor's office.
+For information on what you pay for vaccinations covered by Part D go to Chapter 6, section 8.1 for more details. - Out-of-network prescriptions may be limited to a 30-day supply of your drug.
 Even if we do cover the drugs you get at an out-of-network pharmacy, you may still pay more than you would have paid if you had gone to an in-network pharmacy.